How to incorporate responsible investing into your portfolio

 - Corporate Knights publishes an annual Global 100 ranking of the most sustainable companies.

 - The CDP (formerly known as the Carbon Disclosure Project) scores the sustainability of companies, cities and governments, and publishes its A-List.

 - MCSI provides a search tool that lets you explore their ESG assessments and the key ESG issues of over 2,800 companies.

 - Corporate Sustainability Index, from S&P Global, is an annual evaluation of companies’ sustainability practices.

-As a shareholder, you can use your “proxy votes” to engage with a company on its practices.
-If you own a stock in your portfolio, you can vote your proxy yourself.
+If a review of the companies you’re already invested in turns up ESG concerns, what can you do?
+As an owner of a company’s shares, you can engage with that company to encourage more transparency and try to influence it to do better on its ESG performance.
+You can use your “proxy votes” to engage with a company on its practices.
 You can review a company’s management proxy circulars and vote on shareholder resolutions.
 These are proposals submitted by shareholders on a variety of issues that are voted on at a company’s annual meeting.
 Voting topics could include board member elections, pay packages or company mergers.